svamedia/odin-recipes/README.md

 # odin-recipes
-This project is to practice and solidify lists in html
+This project is to practice html lists.